-The First Common Mistake is Lack of Follow-Up
+The First Common Mistake is a Lack of Follow-Up

-To make sure you are able to turn the information you gather in review meetings into new policies, here are a few tips:
+To make sure you can turn the information you gather in review meetings into new policies, here are a few tips:

 Keep diligent notes and identify specific action items that need your attention.

-Review your notes a week after the meeting to make sure you’ve completed all action items.
+Review your notes a week after the meeting to ensure you’ve completed all action items.

-Call your client 1 week after the meeting to follow up, answer questions, and introduce new potential policies
+Call your client one week after the meeting to follow up, answer questions, and introduce new potential coverage options.

 Another Mistake is the Tendency to Push New Sales

-Instead, use the customer needs assessment, the review meeting, and educational content to educate your client so they identify their needs on their own or with a little help from you.
-Following-up a week or so after the meeting will naturally lead to conversations about new sales.
+Instead, use the customer needs assessment, the review meeting, and educational content to investigate and educate your client so they identify their needs on their own or with a bit of help from you.

 Don’t Wing It